tichaelmurvey/greater-canberra/src/pages/blog/open-letter-to-the-members-of-the-act-legislative-assembly-regarding-the-griffith-manor-house-development.md

   full text of the letter here.
 layout: ../../layouts/BlogLayout.astro
 ---
+The Griffith Manor House open letter was submitted to the Legislative Assembly in late 2021, with over 200 signatories.
+You can read the full text of the letter here.

+## The letter

 Dear Members of the ACT Legislative Assembly,

 We have become aware of an ongoing campaign by a narrow but vocal minority opposing the Griffith Manor House Demonstration Housing Project (Territory Plan Draft Variation 375) that has mostly recently surfaced as a petition hosted by Elizabeth Lee MLA.
 This minority is not representative, but they are extremely energetic, and risk creating an appearance of popular support.
 We write this letter to you in part to disabuse you of such a misapprehension.